convissor/new_york_state_of_health_spreadsheet/README.md

 * Starts: November 1
 * Deadline for Coverage Starting January 1: December 15
 * Ends: January 31
+* Medicaid and Child Health Plus: available all year long

 ## Spreadsheet

+The exchange has 88 health insurance plans for me to choose from.
+That's a _lot_ of stuff to think about.
+But the site only allows comparing three plans at a time, and it only compares a few datapoints.
+I quickly came to the conclusion "For heaven's sake, give me a spreadsheet!"

 ## Tools for Extracting the Data